 ant @ stock.adobe.com

-Such applications have become popular over the past years with the incorporation of popular message apps, where brands and institutions can connect with consumers more efficiently.
+Such applications have become mainstream over the past years with the incorporation of dominating messaging apps, allowing brands and institutions to connect more efficiently with users at scale.
 Native services in brands and governments' websites can also apply the same premise of a chatbot to automate consumer services and other processes that once needed a human employee to perform.